 - Esurance: Esurance is another popular option for those traveling overseas.
 You can easily reinstate your policy with a letter from your commanding officer proving your deployment – which means no penalties for lapsed coverage.

-Bottom line, being active duty military is a job, but also a commitment to a more significant cause.
+Being an active-duty military member is not only a job but also a commitment to a more significant cause.
 When you work with an insurance company that respects this mission, you will unlock the savings and coverage you need for whatever your military career throws your way.
 There are many auto insurance companies that offer flexible coverage options and discounts to active-duty military personnel.
 Start comparing quotes from USAA, GEICO, Esurance, and Armed Forces Insurance today to find the best auto insurance coverage for military members.